qaisjp/gosign/README.md

 # gosign: CoSign library for Golang

-gosign is a library that provides an interface to the CoSign daemon.
+gosign is an **experimental** library that provides an interface to the CoSign daemon.
+It works well, but the API might change in the future.

 [CoSign](http://weblogin.org) is a "secure single sign-on web authentication system".